Lathyrus aphaca: In the United Kingdom

-In Britain, L. aphaca has been recorded since 1632, when it was found by Thomas Johnson 'near Gravesend.'
-This is sufficiently early to earn it a place as either a native or a long-naturalised arable weed (archaeophyte), as opposed to a recent introduction neophyte.
+In Britain yellow vetchling has been recorded since 1632, when it was found by Thomas Johnson near Gravesend.
+This is sufficiently early to earn it a place as either a native or a long-naturalised arable weed (archaeophyte), as opposed to a recent introduction (neophyte).
 In the absence of any further information, therefore, British authors are free to describe it as a native or an introduced plant as they choose.
-A semi-natural habitat suggests that it is native, whereas an arable field says 'archaeophyte'.
+A semi-natural habitat suggests that it is native, whereas an arable field suggests an archaeophyte.
 Roadsides are difficult to interpret, and there are many weeds of roadsides which are considered native in various regions across Britain despite the obvious route of introduction.
-This uncertainty is nicely summed up by Rumsey, who writes '[it] may be a long-established introduction rather than a native species… and may have been introduced as a seed contaminant of leguminous crops.'
+This uncertainty is nicely summed up by Rumsey, who writes "[it] may be a long-established introduction rather than a native species… and may have been introduced as a seed contaminant of leguminous crops."
 It is, however, usually treated as native and it is classified as VU (Vulnerable) in the Red List.

 In 2021 Natural England designated Swanscombe Peninsula in Kent a Site of Special Scientific Interest, partly for its population of yellow vetchling.